EPA's Pruitt under spending probe; senators urge his ouster

 More than 130 U.S. representatives signed a companion resolution in the 435-seat House of Representatives.

-This month President Donald Trump said Pruitt, who has carried out his policy of slashing regulations on the fossil fuel industry, “has done a fantastic job.”
-Trump added that he will look into the allegations of ethic lapses.

-Reporting by Timothy Gardner; additional reporting by Roberta Rampton; editing by Jonathan Oatis and Leslie Adler
+Reporting by Timothy Gardner; additional reporting by Roberta Rampton; editing by Leslie Adler and Cynthia Osterman